caitfriedlander/dragon-seeking-dungeon/README.md

 <a href="https://imgur.com/ZOtQLjZ"><img src="https://i.imgur.com/ZOtQLjZ.png" title="source: imgur.com" /></a>

 ## Technology
-**Dragon Seeking Dungeon** was built primarily with Ruby on Rails, using CSS, and HTML.
+**Dragon Seeking Dungeon** was built primarily with Ruby on Rails, using CSS, HTML, and Postgresql.
 The styling was done using the Bootstrap CSS framework.

-user image uploading and storage are handled through AWS.
+User image uploading and storage are handled through AWS.

 <a href="https://imgur.com/HuvYYQS"><img src="https://i.imgur.com/HuvYYQS.png" title="source: imgur.com" /></a>